 Attractions: Its major attractions include the Rani Tal, Dhaula Kuan, Giri Nagar, Suketi Fossil Park, Trilokpur Temple, Jaitak Fort, and the Jagannath Temple.

 The Rani Tal or the Queen’s Lake is one of the must-see attractions of this place.
 This entire lake was confined to the Royal family.
-Common man was not allowed to use this lake.
-Today, this lake is used as a picnic spot and is visited by nature lovers all through-out the year.
-Its lush green grass-plots, a rocked pavement across the crystal clear water of the lake, boating facilities, etc. adhere together to make this place an ideal spot for merry-making.
+The common man was not allowed to use this lake.
+Today, this lake is used as a picnic spot and is visited by nature lovers all throughout the year.
+Its lush green grass plots, a rocked pavement across the crystal clear water of the lake, boating facilities, etc. adhere together to make this place an ideal spot for merry-making.

 Jagannath Temple is another important attraction which you can visit.
 This temple was built by Raja Budh Prakash in 1681.
 Lord Vishnu is worshipped here.
 The entry to this shrine is through a classified gateway.
 The walls of this temple are adorned with exquisite ornaments and various mythological paintings.

-Suketi Fossil Park is an interesting spot to visit, where you can witness the Jurassic era.
-The park’s exhibits include life-size models of extinct animals such as mammoth, saber-toothed tiger, four-horned giraffe, giant tortoise, gharial, hippopotamus and more.
+Suki Fossil Park is an interesting spot to visit, where you can witness the Jurassic era.
+The park’s exhibits include life-size models of extinct animals such as mammoth, saber-toothed tiger, four-horned giraffe, giant tortoise, gharial, hippopotamus, and more.

 Nahan makes for an excellent destination for honeymooners.
 It is also a quick weekend getaway from Delhi.
 This destination enjoys a pleasant climate almost throughout the year.
-On a trip to Nahan, one can also visit Renuka and Paonta Sahib, Trilokpur Temple and the Suketi Fossil Park, lying quiet close to each other.
+On a trip to Nahan, one can also visit Renuka and Paonta Sahib, Trilokpur Temple, and the Suketi Fossil Park, lying quite close to each other.
 The drive to Nahan from Delhi is a treat to the eye with dense forests of Kalesar reserve along the route.
-If yo are lucky you may also catch some wildlife on the move.
+If you are lucky you may also catch some wildlife on the move.

 I hope this helps!
 If you need any suggestions on accommodation, restaurant, shopping, etc. please get back to us.
 We would be happy to help you chalk out a detailed itinerary on your chosen destination.
 Have a great summer vacation at any of these top hill stations near Delhi!